openshift-tigerteam/onload-kmm/README.md

 This is the KMM module CR which ties everything together to create the build process and the resulting daemonset which installs the `.ko` files onto the identified nodes.

 > [!CAUTION]
-> Edit this file to add your specific registry url
+> Edit this file to add your specific registry url and the version of the srpm container image created above.
+Also, change the node selector to match your environment.

 ```shell
 oc apply -f onload.module.yaml -n onload-kmm